OR Travel Nurse Jobs in Tennessee

 How much do travel OR nurses make in Tennessee?

 Based on current market data, travel OR nurse pay in Tennessee generally runs about $2,000 to $2,800 per week, with the exact figure driven by market, call requirements, surgical specialty, shift, and your experience level.
 Contracts with heavy trauma call at the busiest programs tend toward the top of that range, and because Tennessee has no state income tax, your take-home stretches further than the same gross in a high-tax state.
-Because rates shift with the market and season, your Junxion recruiter walks through the complete package — what’s taxable, what’s paid as a stipend, and how call adds up — so you see real numbers for the actual contract before you commit.
+Because rates shift with the market and season, your Junxion recruiter goes over the complete package with you, what’s taxable, what’s paid as a stipend, and how call adds up, so you see real numbers for the actual contract before you commit.

 What does call look like on a Tennessee OR contract?